Kelleys Island News

 If you live on an island, you need to be creative when it comes to solving problems or making a living.
 It’s always fun to see how other islands do things.
 Here are a couple of ideas from Kelleys Island that we found interesting.

-For Earth Day the Kelleys Island Landowners Association (KILA) sponsored a “Dumpster Day. ” They had two dumpsters at Seaway Marina.
+For Earth Day the Kelleys Island Landowners Association (KILA) sponsored a “Dumpster Day. ” With a wide range of dumpster sizes available, Dumpster Medic can handle any type of project you need.
+They had two dumpsters at Seaway Marina.
 One was for metal scrap only and the other for household discards (e.g. mattresses, broken furniture, etc.).
 No hazardous scrap/ materials, daily trash or garbage, etc. were allowed.
 All KILA members could bring their spring cleaning discards.
 At the event islanders could bring their KILA membership renewal dues to the event.
 The event also helped keep the island clean.

 The KILA also had a drawing that helped improve the island, plus hoopefully wiil increase its membership.
-This year, KILA is partnering with Franklin Sanitation to promote awareness of the importance to our environment of maintaining your septic systems.
+This year, KILA is partnering with Franklin Sanitation to promote awareness of the importance to our environment of maintaining your septic systems, see this to learn more of it.
 An active KILA membership (new or renewal) automatically enters a property owner in a drawing for a free septic tank pump out (up to 1000 gal.) from Franklin Sanitation.
 The drawing will be held at the island’s Homecoming event on August 14th.

 A KILA member who uses their “Kard” also benefits by getting discounts from local businesses.